Lorenz-s/NitroHat/README.md

 **From Frustration to Innovation**

-Hi, I’m Lorenzo—a drummer, electronics engineer, and the creator of the Nitro Hat.
+Hey, I’m Lorenzo—a drummer, electronics engineer, and the creator of the Nitro Hat.
 About a year ago, I picked up an **Alesis Nitro Max** to start learning drums.
 But there was one major issue: **the stock hi-hat pedal**.
 It felt nothing like the real thing.
-I had to press way too hard just to get a closed sound, and the overall experience was far from the natural feel of the hi-hat pedal I used during my drum lessons.
+I had to press way too hard just to get a closed sound or it was almost impossible to properly have a half-open sound.
+The overall experience was far from the natural feel of the hi-hat pedal I used during my drum lessons.

 **No Solutions, So I Built One**